sidv1905/Question-m3o-nextJS/README.md

 `NEXT_PUBLIC_TOKEN` (You can get this from https://m3o.com/answer or I can share the same)

-Add the .env.local file in project root (Make a file .env.local add the NEXT_PUBLIC_TOKEN = <TOKEN HERE> and save it in the project root)
+Add the .env.local file in project root (Make a file .env.local add the NEXT_PUBLIC_TOKEN = <TOKEN HERE> and save it in the project root).

-# Project root stands for inside Question-m3o-nextJS Folder
+Project root stands for (inside Question-m3o-nextJS Folder)

 ## Authors